alipay/SoloPi/README_eng.md

 - For VIVO devices, if there’s an option like ‘USB security access’ under developer options, it needs to be toggled on, otherwise recording and multi-device testing function may not work.

 - For Xiaomi devices, under developer options, USB installation and USB debugging also need to be toggled on.
-Besides, you also need to turn on ‘后台弹出界面’ under ‘应用权限’ menu in SoloPi.
+Besides, you also need to turn on ‘后台弹出界面’ permission of SoloPi (System Settings -> App Management -> SoloPi -> Permissions).

 - For MEIZU devices, if the application to be tested contains highly secured functions like payment function, the secure payment function in the system needs to be turned off.

 - For HUAWEI devices, under developer options, you need to turn on ‘USB debugging’ and ‘allow ADB debugging in charge only mode’ option.
 Otherwise, when the USB cable is unplugged, the ADB debugging is also shut down.

 - For  OPPO devices, system would ‘unchecking’ the ‘USB debugging’ every 10 minutes, leading to the unavailability of SoloPi.
 To solve it, keep connecting the phone to the computer.

+- **It's highy recommandded to turn off safety input method in system language settings (if it has), otherwise text input may not work when input password or something else.**

 ### 5. Debugging apps over Wi-Fi